Murders of Thomas and Jackie Hawks: Investigation

 Police inquired into the couple's disappearance.
-On November 26, 2004, an attempt was made to access the Hawks' bank account from Mexico.
-The family was notified and filed a missing-persons report with the Carlsbad, California police department.
+On November 26, 2004, it was discovered that an attempt was made to access the Hawks's bank account from Mexico.
+The family was notified, and filed a missing-persons report with the Carlsbad, California police department.

-On November 29, the police interviewed Skylar Deleon.
-She told them that she bought the boat from the Hawkses and showed them proof-of-purchase documents.
-She told police that the Hawkses left in their car with their money and named Alonso Machain as a witness to the purchase.
-Deleon claimed to have purchased the boat with the intent of laundering money related to an armed burglary in 2002 for which she had been convicted.
+On November 29, the police interviewed Deleon.
+Deleon claimed to have bought the boat from the Hawks couple, and provided proof-of-purchase documents.
+Deleon told police that the sellers left in their car with the purchase money, and named Alonso Machain as a witness to the purchase.
+Deleon claimed to have purchased the boat with the intent of laundering money related to an armed burglary in 2002.

 In March 2005, after initially fleeing to Mexico and returning, Machain confessed to the crime.
-He was arrested in connection with the couple's disappearance along with Deleon and Deleon's wife, Jennifer.
-Skylar Deleon initially maintained innocence, claiming they were not present at the time and speculated that the Hawkses were killed over a bad drug deal.
+He was arrested in connection with the couple's disappearance along with Deleon and Henderson.
+Deleon initially maintained innocence, claiming they were not present at the time and speculated that the Hawkses were killed over a bad drug deal.

 Trials

-Authorities alleged that during a sea trial of the boat in Newport Beach Harbor a few days after meeting the Hawkses, Deleon and accomplices Machain and Kennedy, bound and gagged the couple and threw them overboard, tied to the yacht's anchor.
-Deleon allegedly masterminded the plan to kill the couple for financial gain and enlisted Machain to help.
+Authorities alleged that during a sea trial of the boat in Newport Harbor a few days after meeting the Hawkses, Deleon and accomplices Machain and Kennedy bound and gagged the couple and threw them overboard, tied to the yacht's anchor.
+Deleon allegedly masterminded the plan to kill the couple for financial gain.